mulka/ploverwiki/Stenography-Primer.md

-This FAQ is for general users who are new to steno.
+This page is for general users who are new to steno.
 If you're a steno professional, read the [[FAQ for Stenographers]].
 For troubleshooting, see [[Troubleshooting: Common Issues]].

 **Table of Contents**